 1. Bang Niang Beach

-If you're looking for a smaller beach with stunning sunset views and calm waters for swimming or snorkelling, Bang Niang beach is the perfect holiday destination.
-Although this beach is less developed than others in Khoa Lak, it is one that is quickly growing and offers many hotels, souvenir shops, and dining options.
-You can also stop by a massage parlour, optician, or the tsunami museum, and there's a unique marketplace open on Mondays, Wednesdays, and Saturdays.
-This is also a longer beach and has plenty of trees, so it is perfect for a quiet stroll in the shade.
+If you’re looking for a smaller beach with stunning sunset views and calm waters for swimming or snorkelling, Bang Niang beach is the perfect holiday destination.
+Although this beach is less developed than others in Khoa Lak, it quickly grows and offers many hotels, souvenir shops, and dining options.
+You can also stop by a massage parlour, optician, or the tsunami museum, and there’s a unique marketplace open on Mondays, Wednesdays, and Saturdays.
+This is also a longer beach with plenty of trees, so it is perfect for a quiet stroll in the shade.

 2. Pakarang Cape

 This is another quieter destination that still offers plenty to do and see.
 It’s well known for its selection of five-star hotels and surfing during the low season, which runs from June to November.
 Be sure to check out Krua Rim Tang, a popular Thai restaurant on the road to the cape.
 There are also high-quality restaurants to the north and south, and the cape juts into the sea so you’ll have a view of the surrounding beaches.

 You’ll find this five-kilometre long beach nestled between Bang Niang and Pakarang Cape.
 Khuk Khak has few resorts, so if you’re looking for a secluded beach with multiple fine dining options and plenty of beach for a stroll, make sure to put this one on your itinerary.
 This beach is famous for its Memories Beach Bar and surfing during low season.
 Also be sure to visit the daily food market.

 Khao Lak is one of the area’s shortest beaches tucked away under the mountains, removed from the traffic of some of Khoa Lak’s other beaches.
 There is a handful of hotels as well as two convenience stores and two bars, so this is a perfect place for anyone looking for a quieter getaway in a tropical environment.